Delete search term

 Method

-Each session is made of two typical in-class individual learning exercises, which will serve as basis for data analysis and testing of the influence of the Focus Watch on individual school performance.
-The structure of each session is structured as follow:
+Each session consisted of two typical individual learning tasks in the classroom, which served as the basis for the data analysis and the investigation of the impact of the app on academic performance.
+Each session was structured as follows:

-The structure and comprehensive approach also hope to provide additional measures to help evaluate the potential benefits of the Focus Watch on children's attention span and writing behavior in a school context.
+The structure and comprehensive approach should also provide additional measures to assess the potential benefits of the app on children's attention span and writing behavior in the school context.

 Benefits / Expected results